 - Participate in campus-sponsored events, including the Applying to Graduate School workshop.

-- Continue to attend Career Center-sponsored events, including the Spring Career Fairs, so that you can connect with employers in your field and gain perspective about the types of skills/experience organizations are looking for.
+- Continue to attend Career Services-sponsored events, including the Spring Career Fairs, so that you can connect with employers in your field and gain perspective about the types of skills/experience organizations are looking for.